global-container-format/gcf-spec/README.md

 # GCF - Global Container Format

 The Global Container Format (GCF) is a container format for deployment and exchange of media resources especially meant for real-time applications.
 Its main purpose is to be linear and simple to parse while maintaining a feature-set oriented towards efficient runtime resource loading.
-It draws inspiration from both the [DDS](https://docs.microsoft.com/en-us/windows/win32/direct3ddds/dx-graphics-dds-pguide) and [KTX](https://www.khronos.org/ktx/) file formats.
-The GCF format attempts to strike a balance between the two in terms of speed of development and flexibility.
+While it can be used as-is, the GCF format is primarily intended as a low level specification to build application-specific formats for higher level constructs.
+An application can rely on GCF to efficiently store its textures, define more complex resource layouts to accommodate higher-level resource types (3D models, scenes, LODs, etc..) or extend it to support its own proprietary data types, without ever breaking compatibility.

 **Format version**: 4.0.0

 **Format stability: 🧪 WIP - UNSTABLE 🧪**

-This repository contains both the spec and the reference C implementation.

 ## Vocabulary